NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

        syntax: YYYY-MM-DDThh:mm:ssZ e.g. 2021-06-25T08:00:00Z.
      - True
    * - secondary_observers
-     - Provides a lisf of the secondary spacecrafts present in the SPICE kernels.
+     - Provides a list of the secondary spacecrafts present in the SPICE kernels.
 Each name entry must use the observer tag.
 These names must correspond to the names provided by the registered context products (including the ones provided via configuration.)
      - False
    * - secondary_targets
-     - Provides a lisf of the secondary targets present in the SPICE kernels.
+     - Provides a list of the secondary targets present in the SPICE kernels.
 Each name entry must use the observer tag.
 These names must correspond to the names provided by the registered context products (including the ones provided via configuration.)